Quantum theory of electrically levitated nanoparticle-ion systems: Motional dynamics and sympathetic cooling: Sympathetic cooling

 where $\bar{\Sigma}_{jp}$ is the nanoparticle covariance matrix, with $(\bar{\Sigma}_{jp})_{11}=\langle \delta\hat R_{jp}^2\rangle-\langle \delta\hat R_{jp}\rangle^2$, $(\bar{\Sigma}_{jp})_{22}=\langle \hat P_{jp}^2\rangle-\langle \hat P_{jp}\rangle^2$, and $(\bar{\Sigma}_{jp})_{12}=(\bar{\Sigma}_{jp})_{21}=\langle\{\delta\hat R_{jp}, \hat P_{jp}\}\rangle/2- \langle \delta\hat R_{jp}\rangle\langle \hat P_{jp}\rangle$.
 The above expression for the purity is valid for Gaussian states, which always remain Gaussian under quadratic time evolution~\cite{Barthel_2022}.
 From this average purity we define an effective occupation number through the identity~\cite{Paris_2003}

-In the absence of micromotion the above effective occupation becomes the true occupation defined in Sec.~\ref{sec:sympathetic-cooling}.
-Both the average purity and the effective occupation are displayed in Fig.~\ref{fig:energy-vs-time-and-n,purity-vs-gammap}(b) as a function of the nanoparticle damping rate, $\gamma_p$, for the same parameters as Fig.~\ref{fig:n-vs-gammap,Gammap}.
-Micromotion has a relevant effect on the cooling, increasing the effective occupation by a factor $\sim 1.8$.
-These results confirm that the most favorable degree of freedom for quantum levitodynamics is the motion along the $z-$axis which remains unaffected by micromotion.
+In the absence of micromotion the above effective occupation number becomes the true occupation defined in Sec.~\ref{sec:sympathetic-cooling}.
+Both the average purity and the effective occupation are displayed in Fig.~\ref{fig:energy-vs-time-and-n,purity-vs-gammap}(b) as a function of the nanoparticle damping rate, $\gamma_p$, for the same parameters as used in Fig.~\ref{fig:n-vs-gammap,Gammap}.
+Micromotion has a small effect on the cooling, increasing the effective occupation by 15-25\%.